grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 A moment later the perennial resonance of the electric motors died away.
 Cassandra brought the sonar mics back to face the dead stern of the boat.
 The signal strength indicator immediately shot up to a definite contact.
 "Absolutely Captain Percy.
 I can hear the engine in the water.
 Sounds like another diesel."

-Percy looked at the signal strength dial and knew immediately that the contact had snuck in under the sound of the _Gnat's_ diesel when it was running, and then a bit closer even by being dead astern of them where Cassandra couldn't hear very well over the sound of their own prop turning.
+Percy looked at the signal strength dial and knew immediately that the contact had sneaked in under the sound of the _Gnat's_ diesel when it was running, and then a bit closer even by being dead astern of them where Cassandra couldn't hear very well over the sound of their own prop turning.
 The contact was probably far closer than Percy was comfortable with now --- maybe twenty nautical miles.
 "Fuck."
 Was all she said.

 She climbed up to the control room and got Shakes back on the ship-to-ship.
-"Defintely a contact Shakes.
+"Definitely a contact Shakes.
 Now it's your turn.
 Fire up the _Gnat_ and see if you can lead them off and away from us.
 Let's see if this scheme of ours works!"
+2k

 "Abso-fucking-lutely!
 Motherfuck..."
 The end of his oath was cut off by the whining start of the _Gnat's_ diesel engine which came blaring over the ship-to-ship radio for a moment before Shakes took his thumb off the transmit button.